 1) Colored Textured Concrete needs to be resealed every 3 to 5 years.
 (Cost Effective)

-2) Wood needs yearly painting, staining and replacing.
+2) Wood needs yearly painting, staining, and replacing.
 (Very Expensive and Time Consuming)

 Both materials require periodic cleaning with a hose if they become dirty.
 On average outdoor wood flooring needs to be completely replaced every 10 years.
 Concrete stamping will last at least 25 to 50 Years before needing to be replaced.

-Lets Face It: Real Wood Flooring Outside Does Not Last in New England
+Let’s Face It: Real Wood Flooring Outside Does Not Last in New England

-The outdoor flooring of homes in New England are made from real wood.
+The outdoor flooring of homes in New England is made from real wood.
 The outdoor floors often weather beautifully, but that is not always the case when these floors are exposed to the elements.
-Extreme weather conditions, like high winds, snow and rain, can cause the real wood flooring outside to rot and warp.
+Extreme weather conditions, like high winds, snow, and rain, can cause the real wood flooring outside to rot and warp.
 This often results in water damage and a loss of structural integrity that could eventually lead to total floor failure.

 Typically, outdoor wood flooring in New England only lasts 10 years before needing to be replaced.
-The main reasons for this are the harsh weather and the constant winter freeze thaw seasons on the floors.
+The main reasons for this are the harsh weather and the constant winter freeze-thaw seasons on the floors.

 Get the Rustic Look of Wood Flooring With Concrete